CornSnek/keystroke_player/README.md

 QueryRPNEval command = `\?!?eval=\(RPN\)\?`

     For more information, see header Commands with Variable Loading and Manipulation

+QueryKeyPress command = `\?!?key_press=[A-Za-z0-9_]\?`

+    This query checks if a key has been held down.
+    The key is based on the X11 KeySym names.
+    The GrabKey command for the key is required here to function, otherwise the command will warn that the key has not been initialized yet.
+    You cannot use the key 'escape' as that is the key to quit the macro.

 Comments/Tabs/Spaces/Newlines can be added after a semi-colon has been added to a command.